aws-samples/swift-ecs-workshop/README.md

 	MobileHub Sample Folder/MySampleApp/MySampleApp/App/MainViewController.swift

-8. Open Xcode again to add files to your project.
+8. Go back to Xcode to add files to your project.

 	a.
-Right click on MySampleApp→App and choose “Add Files to MySampleApp”.
+In the left pane, make sure you have selected the folder icon, right click on MySampleApp→App and choose “Add Files to MySampleApp”.

 	b.
 Choose ProductListing.storyboard and ProductListingViewController.swift.